2-categorical opfibrations, Quillen's Theorem B, and $S^{-1}S$: Introduction

 \subsection{Quillen's Theorem B for opfibrations of 2-categories}

-Our first application is related to Quillen's Theorem B. Cegarra \cite{Ceg11Homotopy} proved that under standard hypotheses, the lax comma 2-categories of a 2-functor model its homotopy fibers (see \cref{thm:cegarra} below), generalizing Quillen's Theorem B to 2-categories.
-Therefore \cref{thm:intro-fiber_vs_htpyfiber} implies the following form of Quillen's Theorem B, which appears as \cref{cor:quillenB-opfib-2}.
+Our first application is related to Quillen's Theorems A and B \cite{Qui1973Higher}.
+Theorem A states that under suitable conditions, if the comma objects of a functor between categories are assumed to be contractible, then the functor induces a homotopy equivalence on classifying spaces.
+It can be seen as a special case of Quillen's Theorem B, which says that the comma objects of a functor model its homotopy fibers.

+Versions of Theorems A and/or B for higher categories have appeared in many papers.
+For Theorem A, this includes Bullejos-Cegarra \cite{BC03Geometry} (Theorem A for 2-categories) and Ara-Maltsiniotis \cite{AM18QuillenAI,AM20QuillenAII} (Theorem A for strict $\infty$-categories).
+For Theorem B, this includes Cegarra \cite{Ceg11Homotopy} (Theorem B for 2-categories), Calvo-Cegarra-Heredia \cite{CCH14Bicategorical} (Theorem B for bicategories), and Ara \cite{Ara19QuillenB} (Theorem B for strict $\infty$-categories).

+Combining the 2-categorical version of Quillen's Theorem B (see \cref{thm:cegarra} below) with \cref{thm:intro-fiber_vs_htpyfiber} gives the following form of Quillen's Theorem B, which appears as \cref{cor:quillenB-opfib-2}.
 This is a form that more closely resembles the version used in $K$-theoretic applications.

 \begin{cor} Assume that all 2-cells of $D$ are invertible, and suppose $P\cn C \to D$ is an opfibration such that, for every 1-cell $x \to y$ in $D$ the 2-functors $P^\inv(x) \to P^\inv(y)$ induced by base change are homotopy equivalences on classifying spaces.
 Then for each $x \in C$ the sequence